 I'm often asked about this, so here goes:

 Most of my games are written in either C99 or C++17, alternating between the two based on whatever I'm in the mood for.
-I don't really consider myself a language loyalist, for small indie games anything works honestly.
+I don't really consider myself loyal to any particular language, for small indie games anything works honestly.
 My earlier games were written in Java.